52North/innovation-prize/README.md

 We identified a problem that affects all of 52°North's research areas: **searchability in Research and Spatial Data Infrastructures** (RDI/SDI).
 Search functionality in such systems is generally limited to a metadata-based approach.
-However, grospatial data - whether vector or raster based - provide a lot of interesting data that currently can only be identified by looking at the individual dataset.
+However, geospatial data - whether vector or raster based - provide a lot of interesting data that currently can only be identified by looking at the individual dataset.
 The challenge of this year's Innovation Prize is to develop a concept and a possible implementation that allows searching within datasets of/and RDI/SDI,